 1. Upon waking up, turn on the thermometer and put it under your tongue.
 Then relax!

-2. When you hear the beep after less than two minutes, it is done.
+2. When you hear the double beep after less than two minutes, it is done.

 3. Your temperature is recorded and automatically syncs to your app tracker!